MITA Motorsports 304L NSX Performance Exhaust

 - Exit Pipe diameter: 10.16mm (4 inches)

-All Steel have the same basic iron and carbon composition.
+All Steel has the same basic iron and carbon composition.
 However, stainless steel also contains chromium, the alloy that gives stainless steel its famous corrosion resistance.
-Remember, that stainless steel does not mean it is stain proof.
+Remember that stainless steel does not mean it is stain proof.
 It means it will “stain less.”

 MITA NSX Exhaust uses 304L grade stainless steel.

-Of course it is hard to obtain a chemical spotting test kit as they are expensive; therefore, the best test is to see how your exhaust is handling corrosion as the years pass by.
-If the steel is of extremely high grade, it can easily be buffed by using steel wool and a polish compound; while also remaining extremely shiny as years pass by.
+The best test is to see how your exhaust is handling corrosion as the years pass by.
+If the steel is of extremely high grade, it can easily be buffed by using steel wool and a polish compound, while also remaining extremely shiny as years pass by.
 MITA NSX Exhaust will be able to be buffed out by using steel wool and a polish compound to keep that new look even throughout the years.

 2. Welding Methods